 Causes of Thyroid Disorders

-Thyroid disorders occur when the thyroid gland isn’t functioning properly.
+Thyroid disorders occur when the thyroid gland isn’t functioning correctly.

 • Hashimoto’s ThyroiditisHashimoto’s thyroiditis is a genetic autoimmune disease.
 This condition occurs when cells in the body begin attacking and damaging the thyroid gland.